mayconamaro/dffinder/README.md

-## What's the idea?
+## What’s the idea?

-I did not do anything new here, we compare the files' checksum in order to find the ones that generated the same hash number.
-Yeah, I know that different files can generate one same hash number (which in fact is needed by security), but chances are very low.
+I did not do anything new here, I compare the files’ checksum in order to find the ones that generated the same hash number.
+I know that different files can generate one same hash number (which in fact is needed by security), but chances are very low.

 ## Contribute

-I'll will gladly check all pull requests and accept contributions to this project =D
+I’ll will gladly check all pull requests and accept contributions to this project =D